atosato/ansible-ontap-samples/ontap-svm-clone/README.md

 ```

 If the clone is created in a test environment you could use the following playbook to delete all Volumes and Shares existing in svm_clone:

-**WARNING: POSSIBLE DATA LOSS!!! - This playbook delete all the data present in the target SVM - Use it only in a TEST environment**
+**WARNING: POSSIBLE DATA LOSS!!! - This playbook delete all the data present in the target SVM - Use it in a TEST environment ONLY**
 ```
 ansible-playbook ontap-svm-clone-delete.yml
 ```